 As noted above, there is a modest increase in the percentage of Title 18 defendants when we expand from 2005-2010 to 2005-2014 (43.9 percent vs. 45.6 percent).
 Interestingly, our Title 18 data demonstrates that the increase is not attributable to either conspiracy or false statement charges, which are the largest subsets of Title 18 charges for environmental violations.
-There is a 2 percent decrease in the percentage of defendants charged with conspiracy and a nearly 15 percent decrease in the percentage of defendants charged with false statements under example 18 U.S.C. § 1512(k) (criminalizing conspiracy to obstruct justice).
-We group all Title 18 conspiracy charges together for data analysis purposes.
+There is a 2 percent decrease in the percentage of defendants charged with conspiracy and a nearly 15 percent decrease in the percentage of defendants charged with false statements under Title 18.
+Instead, the increased percentage of Title 18 charges appears to be attributable to significant increases in the percentage of obstruction of justice (18 percent increase) and fraud charges (69 percent increase).